PengfeiLiAstro/LyaRTAnalytical/README.md

 ### Function description
 There are three main functions for evaluating Lya spectra with RT, `lya_spec_cls` using closed-form solutions/formulae, `lya_spec_ses` using series solutions, and `lya_spec_sim` using cached RT simulations.

-Here is a brief description of the input parameter that all three functions share.
+Here is a brief description of the input parameters that all three functions share.

 + `tau0 (float)`: Optical depth
 + `taus2tau0 (float)`: The ratio of source optical depth to cloud optical depth, between 0.0 and 1.0.